salsowa/EC530--Assignment-Smart-home-APIs-/README.md

-# EC530--Assignment-Smart-home-APIs-
-This project is an API built with FastAPI to manage a Smart Home System, including:
-Users
-Houses
-Floors
-Rooms
-Devices
-The API supports CRUD operations (Create, Read, Update, Delete) for all entities.
-Unit tests and GitHub Actions automation are included for testing
+Smart Home API – FastAPI + Redis
+This project is a FastAPI-based RESTful API for managing a Smart Home System, including users, houses, floors, rooms, and devices.
+It provides full CRUD functionality for each entity and integrates Redis for caching the latest device data to improve performance and efficiency.

+The system was originally developed using a different framework but later migrated to FastAPI to take advantage of its high speed, automatic OpenAPI documentation, and built-in data validation.
+It uses in-memory storage for simplicity, Redis for caching, Pytest for unit testing, and GitHub Actions to automate tests on every push.

 Key Features
-User Management – Create, Update, Retrieve, Delete users.
+User Management – Create, update, retrieve, and delete users

-House, Floor, Room Management – Add, Update, Delete houses, floors, and rooms.
+House, Floor, and Room Management – Add, update, and delete houses, floors, and rooms

-Device Management – Add devices to rooms and retrieve device data.
+Device Management – Add devices to rooms and retrieve cached device data

+Redis Caching – Store and access the latest device data using Redis

-Error Handling – Returns clear error messages for invalid operations.
+Error Handling – Returns clear HTTP status codes and messages

-Unit Testing – Pytest is used to test API functionality.
+Unit Testing – Pytest is used to test key API functionality

-GitHub Actions – Automated testing is set up on every push.
+GitHub Actions – Automated testing runs on each push or pull request

-Updated after the FastAPI conversions:
-This project is a FastAPI-based API for managing a Smart Home System, including users, houses, floors, rooms, and devices.
-It provides full CRUD functionality, allowing users to create, retrieve, update, and delete records for each entity.
-The API was originally built using a different framework but was later migrated to FastAPI to take advantage of its speed, built-in data validation, and automatic OpenAPI documentation.
-The project also includes unit tests with Pytest and a GitHub Actions workflow to automate testing on every push.